shipwright-io/community/ships/0032-image-read-mirror-from-namespace.md

 ## Proposal

-The Secret will be named `shipwright-mirror-registry-config`, it can exist in any namespace and it can containg the following properties:
+The Secret will be named `shipwright-mirror-registry-config`, it can exist in any namespace and it can contain the following properties:

 | Name       | Description                                                                        |
 | -----------| ---------------------------------------------------------------------------------- |